Inedo/inedo-docs/Content/proget/api/security/groups/add-member.md

 :::

 ## HTTP Request Specification
-To add a user to a group, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/sca#authentication) and a [SecurityGroup](/docs/proget/api/security#securitygroup-object) object as the request body.
+To add a User to a Group, simply `POST` to the URL with an [appropriate API Key](/docs/proget/api/sca#authentication) and a [SecurityGroup](/docs/proget/api/security#securitygroup-object) object as the request body.

 ```plaintext
 POST /api/security/groups/add